Register your Information for Free Stone Samples Sent Express to You!

 6. Mosaic Stacked Stone

-Mosaic stacked stone combines stones of different shapes, sizes, and colors, arranged to form artistic patterns.
+Mosaic stacked stone combines stones of different shapes, sizes, and colours, arranged to form artistic patterns.

 This type is often used for decorative purposes, such as backsplashes, fireplace surrounds, or small accent walls, where intricate designs and visual interest are desired.